pedrocunha0/41549_HCI_LogBook/hci_logbook.md

 -->
 # *HCI Project Logbook*

+**Title of the project**: [Title goes here]
+**Team:**
+- Student 1: [Name and Number]
+- Student 2; [Name and Number]
+- Student 3: [Name and Number]

+---
 # [A. Stage 0 - Planning and Problem Identification](stage0_planning/a_stage_0_planning_problem_identification.md)
- > 	This stage corresponds to week 1
+ > 	This stage corresponds to week 1.
+Describe the overall rationale that leads to choosing the project idea

 <!-- For this stage you will need to read this:-->

 # [B. Stage 1 - Context Definition](stage1_context/b_stage_1_context_definition.md)
 > 	This stage spans weeks 2 and 3.
+It entails identifying competitors, analyse the most representative using heuristic evaluation and cognitive walkthrough, and understand how users currently approach the problem and their expectations and needs.

 # [C. Stage 2 - Requirement Analysis](stage2_requirements/c_stage_2_requirement_definition.md)
->	This stage corresponds to weeks 3 and 4, running in parallel with Stage 1, in week 3
+>	This stage corresponds to weeks 3 and 4, running in parallel with Stage 1, in week 3.
+After having the context, the obtained information is gathered in Personas and scenarios are built describing the vision for the new solution.
+Finally, requirements are defined.
 <!-- Based on the context definition and the devised scenarios, specify the requirements -->

 ---